-(HMLSF), (MJ) - Opinion: Canada Cannabis Legalization Is A Big Step, But It's Leaving Many Behind

 Opinion: Canada Cannabis Legalization Is A Big Step, But It's Leaving Many Behind

-Only a few days ago, Canada became the first major economy and member of the G7 to legalise cannabis on a national scale.
+Only a few days ago, Canada became the first major economy and member of the G7 to legalize cannabis on a national scale.
 This is great news for all users and advocates of cannabis around the world.
 We are all looking at Canada, and wondering if this could happen in our countries one day in the near future.

 Now, Canadian recreational cannabis consumers are able to purchase cannabis legally and worry-free.
 And those Canadians with conditions for which medical cannabis is an option should become more comfortable asking about it, now that it’s legals.
 This should translate into more access to medical cannabis for those that need it.